driftingtides/hyvr/docs/inout.rst

 - ``mat`` MATLAB file
 - ``vtr`` VTK rectilinear grid file -  this can be opened in ParaView for improved three-dimensional visualisation.

-HyVR can also create files that can be used as model inputs for some flow and transport modelling packages.
-These currently include:
+HyVR can also create files that can be used as model inputs for some flow and transport modelling packages These currently include:

 - MODFLOW-2005 - ``bas``, ``dis``, ``lpf``, ``nam``, ``oc``, and ``pcg`` model input files.
 Provided suitable flow and transport parameters are set in the ``[flowtrans]`` section of the input parameter file, this simulation can be executed.
 - MODFLOW 6 - ``dis``, ``nam``, and ``npf`` model input files.
 A complete set of MODFLOW 6 input files cannot be generated in HyVR at this stage.